KaustubhP11/KaustubhP11.github.io/_news/announcement_3.md

 related_posts: false
 ---

-**StructFormer** got accepted at the AAAI Workshop on Document Intelligence! :sparkles:
+**StructFormer** accepted at the AAAI Workshop on Document Intelligence! :sparkles: